kCottrell-dev/Chat/README.md

 Well I analyzed the requirements of the program by looking at the pearson text web files, I first looked at the program description was to create a client side and a servide chat box, on each side of a Interface so that one side, either the client or the server can type text and when you press enter the text is sent to the other chat box, making it so either the client or server receive a message.
+All of the info I needed to create these boxes was in the chapter 31 section, as well as referring to my knowledge of past programs.

 ### Design